Individual pizzas, deliciously crisp from the Pure Strong Brine we spritz over the dough. Eat them on a warm evening with a cold glass of wine.

 Divide the pizza dough into four evenly sized balls, and roll each one out to about 5mm thick.
 Spread a tablespoon of tomato sauce from the centre of each pizza base, leaving a centimetre and a half around the sides.
 Tear the buffalo mozzarella evenly over the tops of the pizza, then scatter with the artichokes, chilli and basil leaves.

 Lightly dust the warmed oven trays with flour and slide each pizza onto them (you may need to cook them in two batches).
-Cook the pizza for 6-8 minutes until golden and bubbling, and spritz with liquid Halen Mon just before serving.
+Carefully spritz the pizzas with more brine in the oven, and then cook for 6-8 minutes until golden and bubbling.

 IMAGE: Jess Lea-Wilson